SciML/JumpProcesses.jl/docs/src/jump_types.md

   `NRM` often have the best performance.
 - For very large networks, with many updates per jump, `RSSA` and `RSSACR` will often substantially outperform the other methods.
 - For systems with `VariableRateJump`, only the `QueueMethod` aggregator is supported.
 - The `SSAStepper()` can be used with `VariableRateJump`s that modify the state of differential equations.
-However, it is not possible to use `SSAStepper()` to solve `VariableRateJump` that are combined with differential equations that modify the rate of the jumps.
+However, it is not possible to use `SSAStepper()` to solve `VariableRateJump`s whose rate depends on a continuous variable.

 In general, for systems with sparse dependency graphs if `Direct` is slow, one of `SortingDirect`, `RSSA` or `RSSACR` will usually offer substantially better